briandoyle81/adventOfCode2022/README.md

 Ended up just storing N sized blocks in a pseudo-set each loop, probably not the most efficient

-Part two super victor, solution in less than 30 seconds
+Part two super victory, solution in less than 30 seconds